m-i-n-a-r/birday/README.md

 | **Traditional Chinese** | complete     | Still34        |                             |

 ## Features
-- Notification the day of the event, in a customizable time range
+- Notification the day of the event (with selectable time)
 - Additional notification up to 7 days before the event
 - Fetch the existing birthdays from the contacts app, images included!
 - Easily backup and restore your saved events!